oumoussmehdi/Road2Data/MachineLearning/UnsupervisedLearning/Kmeans.md

 kmeans will always converge, however this may be to a local minimum, it depends on the initialization fo the centroids as a result, the computation is often done several times with different init of centroids

+The common stopping conditions I have seen:
+- Convergence.
+(No further changes)
+- Maximum number of iterations.
+- Va<riance did not improve by at least x
+- Variance did not improve by at least x * initial variance

+If you use MiniBatch k-means, it will not converge, so you need one of the other criteria.
+The usual one is the number of iterations.

 # Mini Batch K-Means